UCHIC/CIWS-WM-Node/Software/README.md

 ## Instructions:</br></br>
 1. Connect your Raspberry Pi to the internet.
 2. Type `sudo apt-get update` into the command line and hit enter.
+This updates your pi.
 3. Type `sudo apt-get install git` into the command line and hit enter.
+This installs git onto your pi.
-4. Type `git clone ` into the command line and hit enter.
+4. Type `git clone https://github.com/UCHIC/CIWS-WM-Node.git` into the command line and hit enter.
+Using git this clones this repository onto your pi.
-5. Then add this folder (`Software`) to the directory `/home/pi` of your Raspberry Pi 3.</br>
+5. Type `mv CIWS-WM-NODE/Software/ Software` into the command line and hit enter.
+This moves the Software directory into your home directory.
+6. Type `cd Software` into the command line and hit enter.
+This changes the Software directory to your working directory.

 From the `Software` directory, run the following commands:
 ```
 chmod +x setup.sh